yidong72/reasoning-gym/GALLERY.md

 Example 3:
 Question: This is a logic puzzle.
 There are 4 houses (numbered 1 on the left, 4 on the right), from the perspective of someone standing across the street from them.
 Each has a different person in them.
 They have different characteristics:
- - Each person has a unique name: eric, alice, arnold, peter
+ - Each person has a unique name: alice, peter, eric, arnold
- - Everyone has a different favorite cigar: dunhill, prince, blue master, pall mall
+ - Everyone has a different favorite cigar: prince, dunhill, pall mall, blue master
- - Everyone has something different for lunch: stew, pizza, grilled cheese, spaghetti
+ - Everyone has something different for lunch: stew, pizza, spaghetti, grilled cheese
- - Each person has a favorite color: red, white, green, yellow
+ - Each person has a favorite color: green, red, yellow, white

-1. The person who loves eating grilled cheese is the person whose favorite color is red.
-2. Arnold is the person who loves yellow.
+1. Eric is the person who loves white.
+2. Alice and the Dunhill smoker are next to each other.
-3. The person who loves the spaghetti eater is the person who smokes Blue Master.
+3. The person who loves the stew is Arnold.
-4. The person partial to Pall Mall is Peter.
-5. The Dunhill smoker is directly left of the person partial to Pall Mall.
+4. The person whose favorite color is green is directly left of the person who loves the stew.
-6. The person who is a pizza lover is Eric.
+5. The person who smokes Blue Master is Alice.
+6. Alice is the person who loves the spaghetti eater.
-7. The person who is a pizza lover is in the fourth house.
+7. The person partial to Pall Mall is directly left of Eric.
-8. The person whose favorite color is green is in the first house.
+8. The Prince smoker is in the fourth house.
 9. The person who loves yellow is in the second house.
+10. Arnold and the person who loves eating grilled cheese are next to each other.

 What is Name of the person who lives in House 1?
 Answer: alice